Texas, Queensland: Economy

 Farming is the dominant industry in the Texas region, although there is also a silver mine.
-A large cattle feedlot is located about 20 min from town.
+The Whyalla Beef feedlot is located about 25 km from the town.

 Part of the Goondiwindi Region, Texas is administered from the nearby larger town of Goondiwindi.

 As of 2022, Texas is serviced by three petrol stations.
-A Shell Branded service station sells both regular and premium (greater than 95 octane) unleaded petrol.
-Similarly, a BP service station, providing regular and premium petrol.
-A Metro service station adds to competitive pricing, in addition all 3 provide convenience store items in varying degrees plus takeout food options.
 All 3 stations provide diesel fuel.

 Education

-Texas P-10 State School is a government primary and secondary (Early Childhood-10) school for boys and girls at 1 Flemming Street (28.8506°S 151.1742°E).
+Texas State School is a government primary and secondary (Early Childhood to Year 10) school for boys and girls at 1 Flemming Street (28.8506°S 151.1742°E).
 In 2018, the school had an enrolment of 160 students with 16 teachers (15 full-time equivalent) and 16 non-teaching staff (9 full-time equivalent).
 It includes a special education program.

 There are no schools offering education to Year 12 in or near Texas (the nearest being in Stanthorpe and Goondiwindi).
-Distance education and boarding schools are options.
+Distance education and boarding schools are the alternatives.

 Amenities

 Texas public library is at 46 High Street (28.8550°S 151.1679°E).
 It is operated by the Goondiwindi Regional Council.

 Texas Memorial Hall is at 50 High Street (28.8551°S 151.1682°E).
 It is operated by the Goondiwindi Regional Council.

 The Texas branch of the Queensland Country Women's Association has its rooms at 27 Broadway Street.

-Texas has a swimming pool, bowling club, golf course, showground and a racecourse.
+Texas has a swimming pool, bowls club, golf course, showground and a racecourse.